 Modems also use Error Correction which corrects for transmission errors by constantly checking whether the information was received properly or not and Compression which allows for faster data transfer rates.
 Information is transferred in packets.
 Each packet is checked for errors and is re-sent if there is an error.

 Anyone who has used the Internet has noticed that at times the information travels at different speeds.
 Depending on the amount of information that is being transferred, the information will arrive at it's destination at different times.
-The amount of information that can travel through a line is limited.
-This limit is called bandwidth.
+The amount of information that can travel through a line is limited so speeds change depending on factors such as the number of people using the system, the condition of the equipment and even weather conditions.

 There are many more variables involved in communication technology using computers, much of which is covered in the section on the Internet.

 Case - The case houses the microchips and circuitry that run the computer.
 Desktop models usually sit under the monitor and tower models beside.
-They come in many sizes, including desktop, mini, midi, and full tower.
+They come in many sizes, including desktop and full tower.
 There is usually room inside to expand or add components at a later time.
-By removing the cover off the case you may find plate covered, empty slots that allow you to add cards.
-There are various types of slots including IDE, ASI, USB, PCI and Firewire slots.
+By removing the cover can find empty slots that allow you to add cards and memory.

-Depending on the type notebook computers may have room to expand .
-Most Notebooks also have connections or ports that allows expansion or connection to exterior, peripheral devices such as monitor, portable hard-drives or other devices.
+Depending on the type, laptop computers may have room to expand .
+Most laptops also have connections or ports that allows expansion or connection to exterior, peripheral devices such as monitor, portable hard-drives or other devices.
+One common one is a USB port.
+Some others are HDMI, Ethernet, and IDE

 Cards - Cards are components added to computers to increase their capability.
 When adding a peripheral device make sure that your computer has a slot of the type needed by the device.

 Sound cards allow computers to produce sound like music and voice.
-The older sound cards were 8 bit then 16 bit then 32 bit.
-Though the human ear can't distinguish the fine difference between sounds produced by the more powerful sound card they allow for more complex music and music production.
+There are different types of sound cards with different capacities.
+Though the human ear may not be able to distinguish the fine difference between sounds produced by the more powerful sound card these cards allow for more complex music and music production.

-Graphic cards allow computers to produce colour (with a colour monitor of course).
+Graphic cards allow computers to produce colour.
 The first colour cards were 2 bit which produced 4 colours [CGA].
 It was amazing what could be done with those 4 colours.
 Next came 4 bit allowing for 16 [EGA and VGA ] colours.
 Then came 16 bit allowing for 1064 colours and then 24 bit which allows for almost 17 million colours and now 32 bit and higher allow monitors to display almost a billion separate colours.
+A gaming device requires a powerful colour card for the best gaming experience.Image

 Video cards allow computers to display video and animation.
 Some video cards allow computers to display television as well as capture frames from video.
 A video card with a digital video camera allows computers users to produce live video.
 A high speed connection is required for effective video transmission.